-Example of significant considerations for common stocks as in paragraphs 2340.001 and 2340.002:
+Example of significant considerations for common stocks as per SOP sections 2340.001 and 2340.002:

-- Error of estimation of the best estimate assumption: - Future experience difficult to estimate: higher volatility of the market value of the asset portfolio, - Lack of liquidity: relative illiquidity of assets in the portfolio, - Deterioration of the best estimate assumption: - Concentration or lack of diversification: lack of risk diversification (number of holdings/average size) and sector diversification, - Operational risks: limited ability to track credit quality on an ongoing basis.
+- Error of estimation of the mean: - Future experience difficult to estimate: Higher volatility of the market value of the asset portfolio, - Lack of liquidity: Relative illiquidity of assets in the portfolio, - Deterioration of the mean: - Concentration or lack of diversification: Lack of risk diversification (number of holdings/average size) and sector diversification,

+• Operational risks: Limited ability to track credit quality on an ongoing basis.

-- Error of estimation of the best estimate assumption:
+- Error of estimation of the mean:

 - High turnover frequency of the stock portfolio,

 - Low or no dividend stocks in portfolio,

 - Regulatory and tax issues,

 - Political uncertainty.

-- Deterioration of the best estimate assumption:
+- Deterioration of the mean:

 - Economic conditions are deteriorating,

 - Loss of expertise in the investment area.